How Much Does an LLC Cost in Nevada (All the Fees Explained)

 5. Doing Business As ($25 - Optional)

-To legally conduct transactions in Nevada under an assumed name, you can file a form with the County Clerk's Office and pay a DBA name filing fee of $25.
+To use an assumed name legally in Nevada, file with the County Clerk's Office and pay a DBA name filing fee.
+The fee is $25.

 6. Certificate Of Good Standing ($50 - Optional)